pR0Ps/slack-to-discord/README.md

 3. Install `slack-to-discord` using `pip` (`pip install git+https://github.com/pR0Ps/slack-to-discord`)
 4. Run `slack-to-discord --zipfile <slack export zip> --guild <guild name> --token <bot token>`
 5. Wait.
 The program will exit once the import is finished.
-Due to Discord rate limits, the import process could take a while (TODO time for an import of TODO messages)
+Due to Discord rate limits, the import process will take a while (speed was roughly 50 messages/min for me)
 6. Inspect the imported history.
 7. Invite your users.